togdvrar-if-its-2019/assignment-1-game-review-ridims/README.md

 ### Game Space
 [//]: # (Focus from real world to game world)
+* Village where player can farm, buy / upgrade weapons and armors, buy items, take quest.
+* Quest world where player complete the required objectives and could collect material from that "world".

 ### Boundaries
 [//]: # (Can be physical or psychological)